folsomcp/specpolFlow/README.md

 These tutorials are in the form of Python notebooks, which can also be run using collaborative platforms such as Google Colab.

 The full documentation can be found here: [folsomcp.github.io/specpolFlow/](folsomcp.github.io/specpolFlow/)

+## Contact us!
+You can reach the SpF Development Team at: specpolflow@gmail.com

 ## SpF Development Team:
 * Christi Erba (co-PI)